OrchardCMS/OrchardCore/README.md

 ## Status

-### Alpha
+### Beta

-The software is complete enough for internal testing.
-This is typically done by people other than the software engineers who wrote it, but still within the same organization or community that developed the software.
+The software is complete enough for external testing -- that is, by groups outside the organization or community that developed the software.
+Beta software is usually feature complete, but may have known limitations or bugs.
+Betas are either closed (private) and limited to a specific set of users, or they can be open to the general public.

 Here is a more detailed [roadmap](https://github.com/OrchardCMS/OrchardCore/wiki/Roadmap).